White House, seeking to boost vaccinations, touts free Uber, Lyft rides

-Legal White House, seeking to boost vaccinations, touts free Uber, Lyft rides

-The White House on Tuesday announced a series of steps aimed at boosting U.S. COVID-19 vaccination rates, including a partnership with ride-hailing services Uber (UBER.N) and Lyft (LYFT.O), as it seeks to achieve President Joe Biden's July 4 reopening deadline.
+WASHINGTON (Reuters) - The White House on Tuesday announced a series of steps aimed at boosting U.S. COVID-19 vaccination rates, including a partnership with ride-hailing services Uber and Lyft, as it seeks to achieve President Joe Biden’s July 4 reopening deadline.

 The latest actions also include vaccination sites at community colleges, among other efforts, the White House said in a statement.